-As I promised in the previous letter, I will continue to send you everything I learn about feminism.
+As I promised in the previous letter, I will continue to share with you everything I learn, so that you see why we need feminism.
 In your response, I felt you hesitant, not sure if you approve of my choices and why I am embarking on this journey. ‘’It is easier to stay where you are, it’s safer’’, I know that you thought.
 In any case I will continue to write you letters and since you might be wondering when did feminism start, I figured I’d started from there.
 That way you will not continue to think that feminism is a fashionable idea or a newly formed social movement that unfulfilled women think and talk about.

 So, Mom, let’s get started!